 Skip to content

-UW resources for navigating the 2024 election
+UW resources for navigating elections

 In a democracy, registering to vote is the first step in making your voice heard.
 The next is learning about the issues – local, state and national – so you can make informed choices as you complete your ballot.
 But sorting through the volume of information in the media, posted online and spread through word-of-mouth can be daunting.
 Determining what is true and what is not adds another layer of complexity.